vc0307/dsap-project/README.md

 ### 與課程的關聯
 This project involves several fundamental data structures and algorithmic concepts, chosen based on how well they fit the problem.
-A **list** is used to store the song library, as the system evaluates each song sequentially during scoring.
-This makes iteration simple and efficient.
+A **list** is used to store the `song` library, as the system evaluates each song sequentially during scoring.
+Each `Song` object also encapsulates all of a song's attributes together, which reflects the OOP principle of keeping related data in one place.
 A **dictionary (hash map)** may be used to map activities to song attributes, allowing efficient lookups without scanning the entire dataset.
 The core of the system is a **weighted scoring algorithm**: score = (mood_match × 3) + (activity_match × 2) + (energy_match × 1)
 This algorithm converts subjective user input (such as emotions) into numerical values that can be compared and ranked.
 The system also uses **linear search** to evaluate each song and **sorting** to rank songs by relevance, ensuring that the most suitable recommendations are selected.
 These choices allow the system to efficiently organize data, process user input, and generate meaningful recommendations.
+Each session's recommendation results and user feedback are stored using a stack structure.
+The Last-In-First-Out (LIFO) behavior fits naturally with the concept of history

 ### Evaluation of the System